pravega/pravega/documentation/src/docs/pravega-concepts.md

 a cloud.
 State Synchronizer could also be used to store one piece of data or a map with thousands of different key value pairs.
 In Pravega, managing the state of Reader Groups and distribution of Readers throughout the network is implemented using State Synchronizer.

-An application developer creates a State Synchronizer on a Stream similar to the creation of Writer.
-The State Synchronizer keeps a local copy of the shared state and allows faster access to the data in the application.
-State Synchronizer keeps track of all the changes happening in the shred state and responsible for performing any modification to the shared state in the Stream.
-Each application instance uses the State Synchronizer, to remain updated with the changes by pulling updates to the shared state and modifies the local copy of the data.
+An application developer creates a State Synchronizer on a Stream similar to the creation of a Writer.
+The State Synchronizer keeps a local copy of the shared state and allows faster access to the data for the application.
+State Synchronizer keeps track of all the changes happening in the shared state and it is responsible for performing any modification to the shared state in the Stream.
+Each application instance uses the State Synchronizer, to remain updated with the changes by pulling updates to the shared state and modifying the local copy of the data.
 Consistency is maintained through a conditional append style of updates to the shared state through the State Synchronizer, making sure that updates are made only to the most recent version of the shared state.